ncatlab/nlab-content/pages/6/7/2/0/276/content.md

 ### From strict $\infty$-groupoids

-While the above definition of a crossed complex is slightly baroque, it can naturally be understood as being precisely the data obtained from a [[globular set|globular]] [[strict ∞-groupoid]] by retaining for $k \geq 2$ precisely only those [[k-morphism]]s whose source is a an identity $k-1$-morphisms on an object.
+While the above definition of a crossed complex may seem slightly 'baroque', it can naturally be understood as being precisely the data obtained from a [[globular set|globular]] [[strict ∞-groupoid]] by retaining for $k \geq 2$ precisely only those [[k-morphism]]s whose source is a an identity $k-1$-morphisms on an object.

 +-- {: .un_defn}